Research Degrees FAQ

 Other sources of funding are Research Assistant and Teaching Assistant posts.
 These posts are advertised here when available.
 RAs and TAs are able to register for research degrees as part-time students.

-Please contact the research administrator for details of current availability of studentships and bursaries.
+Please contact the for details of current availability of studentships and bursaries.

 A research degree sounds like a big commitment.
 Will I be able to cope?

 It is a very big commitment and you need to be quite honest with yourself whether you are prepared and able to make that commitment.
 You certainly need to be strong academically to be a succesful research student and able to think of new solutions to challenging problems.
 As well as those skills though, you also need to be self-motivated, determined, and able to organise yourself to work on your chosen research problem.
 Choosing a problem which really interests you will help you work towards your goal.
 It is hard work, but when you do obtain your research degree and know you have developed a new contribution to a very challenging research problem, the sense of satisfaction is immense.

 I'm looking at a number of universities.
 Why should I choose Birkbeck?

 As a research student, perhaps the most important factor is being in a thriving research environment with guidance from supervisors who are experts in the field of research being pursued.
 The Department is a leading centre of expertise in information and knowledge management, intelligent systems and computational intelligence.
 In addition, its location, resources, and support facilities are just some of the reasons to be a research student at Birkbeck.

 Applications can be made online from the College page on MPhil/PhD in Computer Science and Information Systems.
 Please include the following with your application: